manujaagnihotri/Micro-Challenge-2/README.md

 We began the second micro challenge with an idea of using a soil battery.
 We wanted to be able to use the micro-organisms (bacteria) in the soil to conduct electricity, which harnesses the natural electrochemical reactions occurring within the soil to produce electrical energy.

-So the idea in simple words - the input is the soil battery, the processor is the intelligence of micro-organisms and artifical intelligence, and the output is a visual 3D printed model created from the fluctuation of current and voltage within the micro-organisms in the soil battery.
+So the idea in simple words - the input is the soil battery, the processor is the intelligence of bacteria and artifical intelligence, and the output is a visual 3D printed model created from the data fluctuation of current and voltage within the micro-organisms in the soil battery.

 Upon experimentation, we found out that there are multiple different variables that affect the conductivity of electricity in a soil battery.
 The composition of the soil, the moisture content, the temperature, the soil density and compaction and the electrode placement.